lucee/lucee-dockerfiles/README.md

 - `-light` (optional) is a build with the Lucee "Light" JAR file, WITHOUT any extensions (users must install extensions separately, this includes database drivers, ORM, ESAPI, S3, image handling, etc)
 - `-nginx` (optional) is a build with the NGINX web server bundled and configured
 - `-TOMCAT_VERSION-JRE_VERSION` is the Tomcat major and minor version and OpenJDK major version of the build to allow users to choose between different combinations (e.g. `tomcat9.0-jre11` vs `tomcat9.0-jre8`).
 This is omitted for "simple tags" where the recommended Tomcat and OpenJDK versions are used.
 - `-alpine` (optional) is a build using Alpine Linux as the base image.
 This results in a smaller Docker image which may be useful in some scenarios. **NOTE:** Alpine images currently support `jre8` only, `jre11` / Java 11 is not available.
+Alpine "simple tags" such as `5.3-alpine` will be added in future builds

 ### Previous stable release (5.2)